Hopes fade for Indonesia submarine crew as oxygen dwindles

 Despite hopes for a miracle, an oil spill spotted where the submarine is thought to have submerged pointed to possible fuel-tank damage, fanning fears of a deadly disaster.

-There were concerns that the submarine could have broken apart as it sunk to depths reaching 700 metres (2,300 feet) -- well below what it was built to withstand.
+There were concerns that the submarine could have been crushed by water pressure if it sank to depths reaching 700 metres (2,300 feet) -- well below what it was built to withstand.

 The vessel was scheduled to conduct the training exercises when it asked for permission to dive.
 It lost contact shortly after.